 The authors outline that two years after independence from the Republic of Sudan on 9 July 2011, one of the most daunting tasks for South Sudan is creating a ‘nation’ from the mosaic of regional and ethnic groupings which reside in the country.
 They explain that the implementation of a transitional justice process, such as reconciliation or national healing, is key to achieving a united nation and preventing and mitigating further conflicts, but question what ‘reconciliation’ means in the South Sudanese context.

-In this timely brief, the authors examine the reconcilliation process that post-conflict South Sudan has embarked on, reflecting on the country's planning and implementation, progress made to date and how institutions and actors in the country can best be supported to achieve sustainable peace.
-With reference to reconcilliation initiatives implemeneted in post-conflict Rwanda, Sierra Leone and South Africa, this PPB outlines the following key challenges to the success of the South Sudanese process:
+In this timely brief, the authors examine the reconciliation process that post-conflict South Sudan has embarked on, reflecting on the country’s planning and implementation, progress made to date and how institutions and actors in the country can best be supported to achieve sustainable peace.
+With reference to reconciliation initiatives implemented in post-conflict Rwanda, Sierra Leone and South Africa, this PPB outlines the following key challenges to the success of the South Sudanese process:

 - limited time available for preparations

 - limited engagement with citizens at local and national level and the resultant inadequate input from relevant stakeholders